 Location: Travel expenses like hotels, rental cars, or plane tickets are factored into a service quote.
 An engineer that is closer to your site spends less to travel, so you pay less for the agreement.

 Parts: All mammography machines have parts that will wear out and need to be replaced eventually.
 If a part is harder to find, it will frequently cost more to buy.
 Some X-ray tubes, for example, are only available from the OEM.
 The OEM is often the most expensive source for parts.
 If this is the case for your model, a provider will take it into consideration for their quote.

 Coverage Options: The more inclusive your coverage is, the higher its cost will be.
 As we said earlier, the price table below is built with figures for our Full Service Coverage plan, but lower-cost options are also available.

 Make & Model: Service pricing will vary among makes and models according to the availability of replacement parts and trained service personnel.
 A system that is very popular in one country or region could cost less because parts and labor are more plentiful.
 A less popular system might be considered more of a "specialty" and command a higher price.

 Multiple Systems & Multiple Years: This isn't always the case (depending on your service provider), but you can often decrease your service spending per system if you buy for multiple systems at once- even across equipment types, if you work with a service provider like Block Imaging that covers multiple modalities.
 Using the same "bulk" principle, buying multiple years on a contract can reduce the cost of each year of coverage.

 What's the Bottom Line?

 Keeping in mind what the combination of cost factors is at your individual facility, here are current price averages for service plans on popular mammography systems.
+Both Block Imaging and manufacturer services are included for comparison.
 Don't forget that these numbers reflect average costs for full service coverage.